itsmeow/Spicetify-Canvas/README.md

 #### Setup

 Next, go to `C:\` in This PC and create a folder called `code`.
-Inside `code`, make a folder called `automate`, a folder called `chromium_git`, and a folder called `depot_tools`.
+Inside `code`, make a folder called `chromium_git`, and a folder called `depot_tools`.
 This is the end result:

 ```
-C:/code/
-  automate/
-  chromium_git/
-  depot_tools/
+C:\code\
+  chromium_git\
+  depot_tools\
 ```

-Next, download [automate-git.py](https://bitbucket.org/chromiumembedded/cef/raw/master/tools/automate/automate-git.py) and place it in `C:/code/automate/`.
+Next, download [automate-git.py](https://bitbucket.org/chromiumembedded/cef/raw/master/tools/automate/automate-git.py) and place it in `C:\code\`.

-Create a batch script inside `automate`, name `build.bat`.
+Create a batch script inside `C:\code\`, name it `build.bat`.
 If the name change doesn't change the icon, press View in file explorer and check "File name extensions" and rename it again.
 Paste the following into this script and save it (you can open it by right clicking and pressing edit):

 ```
 set CEF_USE_GN=1
 set GN_DEFINES=is_official_build=true proprietary_codecs=true ffmpeg_branding=Chrome enable_nacl=false blink_symbol_level=0 symbol_level=0
 set GYP_MSVS_VERSION=2019
 set CEF_ARCHIVE_FORMAT=tar.bz2
-python automate-git.py --download-dir=c:\code\chromium_git --depot-tools-dir=c:\code\depot_tools --branch=4389 --minimal-distrib --client-distrib --force-clean --no-debug-build
+python automate-git.py --download-dir=C:\code\chromium_git --branch=4389 --no-debug-build
 ```

 Change `4389` from `--branch` to the proper branch for your Spotify version.